myronalam/csvmidi/README.md

 ## How to Use

+Dec 28, 2020 update:
+I am running out of time to finish this project.
+I crossed out some of the items in original checklist that I think were too ambitious for my current ability that I don't think I'll have time to implement.
+Most specifically, I decided that uploading files is too difficult for me to implement on my own for the course's 2020 deadline, and I'll use a text box input instead.

+Files added in this commit are:
+- app.py
+- webpage templates
+- an example Plotly graph and MIDI player

+---

 As of Nov 8, 2020, `csvmidi.py` is only functional via command line in a terminal.
 The way to run the program is:

 ```